TheMaster1127/Roomfinity/README.md

 ## Requirements

-- A modern web browser (e.g., Chrome, Firefox, Safari) to run the game.
+- A modern web browser (e.g., Chrome, Firefox, Brave) to run the game.

 ## How to Run